Lawrence Vest Stephens: Early life

 Stephens was born in Boonville, Missouri.
 He was the son of Martha (née Gibson) and Joseph Lafayette Stephens, an attorney, banker, and railroad builder.
 His father was also an unsuccessful candidate for governor.

-Stephens attended Boonville public schools, followed by three years at Cooper Institute.
+He attended Boonville public schools, followed by three years at Cooper Institute.
 Next, he attended the Kemper Family School for three years.
 While he was a student, his father taught him about banking and employed him as a bank messenger and teller.
 He also took a course in telegraphy, leading to a job with Western Union in Boonville.

 He enrolled in Washington and Lee University, becoming interested in finance and economics.
 While there, he was a member of the Fraternity of Delta Psi (St. Anthony Hall).
 He graduated with a law degree in 1877.

 After college, he traveled in Europe.

 Career

 After college in 1878, Stephens became a bookkeeper at the Central National Bank of Boonville, managed by his father.
 There, he rose to cashier, vice-president, and director.
 In 1879, he became the owner and editor of the Boonsville Advertiser.

 In 1887, he became the receiver of the Fifth National Bank of St. Louis after it failed.
 He was also the financial agent of Cooper County and Morgan County.
-He increased his ownership of the Central National Bank, opened a bank in Bruceton, and was key in creating the Central Missouri Trust Company in Jefferson City.
+He increased his ownership of the Central National Bank, opened a bank in Bunceton, and was key in creating the Central Missouri Trust Company in Jefferson City.
 He also owned stockholder in the bank of Versailles and in various banks in St. Louis.

-Stephens became aide-de-camp on the staffs of Governor John Marmaduke and Governor David R. Francis, eventually becoming paymaster-general.
+He became aide-de-camp on the staffs of Governor John Marmaduke and Governor David R. Francis, eventually becoming paymaster-general.
 On March 12, 1890, Governor Francis appointed Stephens as State Treasurer of Missouri, to fill the unexpired term of Edward T. Noland.
 He was nominated for a full term by the Democratic State convention 1892, and won the general election.
 He remained in that office through 1897.

 While State Treasurer, he advocated for bimetallism, contributing money and time to promote the silver standard.
 Over the course of two years, he wrote a weekly column, "Silver Nuggets," for his Boonville Advertiser—however, he stepped down as editor of the newspaper when he became State Treasurer.
 These article were republished in a pamphlet and in Democratic newspapers by the Missouri Democratic central committee.

 After serving as governor, Stephens returned to his banking interests in Boonville, Jefferson City, and St. Louis.
 He retained the newspaper until several years before his death.